Skip to content

 The 13 towers of the solar observatory of Chankillo.
 On December 21 the sun will appear through the last tower marking the solstice.

-The 13 towers of the Chankillo astronomical complex line up from north to south along the length of the ridge and have stairs on the north and south sides to climb to the top.
-(Photo: El Comercio)
+The 13 towers of the Chankillo astronomical complex line up from north to south along the length of the ridge and have stairs on the north and south sides to climb to the top Photo El Comercio

-What does the solstice look like in Chankillo?
+What Does the Solstice Look Like in Chankillo?

 “Chankillo has a row of 13 towers.
 The solstices are always the extremes.
 In December it goes out through tower 13 and in June through tower 1.
 Although we don’t know exactly what it meant, we have seen that the solstices were clearly marked and probably as the most important moments.
 Then it returns along the same route.
 From a fixed point, which we call the observatory, the sun will always come out between the towers, it will never come out of that range.
 The space between towers 6 and 7 is where the equinox comes out; that means the change to another station.”

-“In the nomination to UNESCO to be named World Heritage of Humanity, we have called it ‘the solar observatory and its ceremonial center.’
-This means that the solar observatory is a sector of a larger site that we call Chankillo and that it is a ceremonial center with other buildings.
+“In the nomination to UNESCO to be named World Heritage of Humanity, we have called it ‘the astronomical observatory and its ceremonial center.’
+This means that the observatory is a sector of a larger site that we call Chankillo and that it is a ceremonial center with other buildings.
 For example, there is a fortified building that we believe contains a kind of solar temple.
 There is a space that seems public, where thousands of people would have gathered to celebrate solar rites and other things on fixed dates, surely determined by the observatory.
-But at the center of this great ensemble is the solar observatory.
+But at the center of this great ensemble is the astronomical observatory.
 It is made up of several buildings.
 The most outstanding are the thirteen towers.”

 “No, there could be more than twenty.
 The pre-Hispanic world had hundreds of cultures.
 What happens is that we cannot use cultures in the freest way.
 But we know of some societies that existed that have left some evidence, like the society that built Chankillo; however, we don’t know the aspects of his daily life.
 So, research does not allow us to talk about the Chankillo culture, because, unlike the Moche or the Nazca, we do not have an image of the Chankillo culture.”

-Can I visit Chankillo?
-Absolutely!
+Can I Visit Chankillo?

 My friend, the intrepid South American explorer, Glen David Short calls Chankillo “One of the most desolate, haunting, yet ultimately fascinating places I have ever been to.